GreptimeTeam/greptimedb-ingester-erl/README.md

 An Erlang client library for [GreptimeDB](https://github.com/GreptimeTeam/greptimedb).

 > **_NOTE:_** GreptimeDB and this project is under heavy development.
 Do not use it in production at the moment.
+>  0.1.0: only working for GreptimeDB 0.2, otherwise for the latest GreptimeDB releases.

 ## Usage